Published January 10, 2020|3 min read

 Want more money pro tips?
 Sign up for the Easy Money newsletter to get exclusive tips from money experts in your inbox each Friday.

 Last thing you resisted buying: A new laptop.
 My laptop is five years old, and for some reason that made me decide I need a new one.

+How did you resist it?
 It cost $1,000, and I told myself that if I didn’t buy it, I could spend that money on anything I thought would benefit my writing or business.
 So instead of it being a laptop or nothing, it was a laptop or anything I wanted.
 And that made me realize my old laptop was perfectly fine because I found something else I wanted more than a new laptop!

 Learn whether renters insurance would cover a new computer.

 Last thing you splurged on: A novel writing workshop with Lidia Yuknavitch (with the $1,000 I would have spent on the laptop!)

 Why’d you OK the splurge?
 Writing is my all-consuming love.
 And I try to always spend my money on a values-based scale (so writing > laptop > eating out > travel > clothes, etc).

 What’s your current money goal?
 Work five hours a week and make enough to pay the nanny so I can spend the rest of my work hours writing my novel.